September 22, 2020

 Be sure it’s heard in the 2020 Election!

 The November election may be the most important election in our nation’s history and for our planet’s future, and Covid-19 does not need to be a deterrent.

-This year registered voters in New York State have three options:
+This year registered voters in New York State

 - Absentee mail-in ballot

 - In-person early voting

 - In-person voting on Election Day

 While the state is offering a plethora of ways to help meet the needs of many voters, for some, the choices can make the process seem overwhelming or difficult to follow.
 We’ve tried to simplify it here, so you can vote easily and safely and help others join you in getting the vote out.

 People living in other states in the US

 can find voting details for their states at https://www.usa.gov/election-office